 Out of Eden

-Kreia is a chiaroscuro tapestry woven of philosophy, pedagogy, and smouldering passion; each thread is illuminated powerfully by this scene.
-She had suffered the Cassandra-like fate of all women who promulgate painful truths, and she was through with the suffering silence, the exile; here was where she not only saved the Exile but once again became the master of events.
+Kreia’s chiaroscuro tapestry is woven of philosophy, pedagogy, and smouldering passion; each of which is illuminated powerfully by this scene.
+She had suffered the Cassandra-like fate of all women who speak painful truths, and here she now showed she would no longer suffer in silent exile; here was where she not only saved the Exile but once again became the master of events.
 In attacking the Exile the Masters had shown themselves to be obstacles in the needful crusade to counter the latest Sith threat.
 Instead of aiding their most promising ally, they were going to strip the Force from her in the name of ideological purity—that same purity that had destroyed Kreia’s career long ago.

 Kreia reminds the Exile that she had, in fact, seen truth in her adventures, learnt something of herself and the Force, and that the Council was wrong to condemn her for these things, wrong to condemn her for knowing the purportedly unknowable.